A Short Account of the Destruction of the Indies: Legacy

-De Las Casas is also noted as one of the first writers and thinkers to racialize the indigenous people of the Americas.
-In his attempt to defend the indigenous people, he argues that they are part of the human race by describing their bodies, skin color, language and culture.
-In A Short Account, De Las Casas racialized the indigenous people and created a new understanding for them in the context and hierarchy of European ideas of race.
+De Las Casas is also noted as one of the first writers and thinkers to racialize the Indigenous people of the Americas.
+It has been argued that in his attempt to defend the Indigenous people by describing their bodies, skin color, language, and culture; De Las Casas racialized the Indigenous people and created a new understanding for them in the context and hierarchy of European ideas of race.

 The Natives of Cumaná attack the mission after Gonzalo de Ocampo's slaving raid.
 Colored copperplate by Theodor de Bry, published in the "Relación brevissima de la destruccion de las Indias".

 His account was responsible for the passage of the new Spanish colonial laws known as the New Laws of 1542, which abolished native slavery for the first time in European colonial history and led to the Valladolid debate.
 This text was used as a way to convince the King of Spain of the cruelties caused by the Spanish Conquistadors.
 As such, he did not focus on or mention the effects of disease as a cause of suffering for the native people.
 Instead, De Las Casas focused on the suffering caused by the Spanish conquistadors so that the King would address the conquistadors' behavior.

 The account was republished in 1620, by Jan Evertszoon Cloppenburch, alongside the book Origin and progress of the disturbances in the Netherlands by Dutch historian Johannes Gysius.
 The book was frequently reprinted, alone or in combination with other works, in the Netherlands and in other countries struggling against the power of Spain in Europe and the Americas.
 The title in English, German, Dutch, and most languages, was manipulated to farther insist on the detrimental consequences of the Spanish conquest.
 The images described by Las Casas were later depicted by Theodor de Bry in copper plate engravings that contributed to the Spanish Black Legend.

 Rhetorical strategy

 A Short Account of the Destruction of the Indies has been acclaimed by scholars for its rhetorical effect.
-De Las Casas juxtaposes the inhumane mistreatment of the Spanish conquistadors with the inherent goodness of the indigenous people in an exaggerated manner in his strategy of persuasion.
-De Las Casas revised and re-edited this book in order to make his best argument in favor of the indigenous people.
+De Las Casas juxtaposes the inhumane mistreatment of the Spanish conquistadors with the inherent goodness of the Indigenous people in an exaggerated manner in his strategy of persuasion.
+De Las Casas revised and re-edited this book in order to make his best argument in favor of the Indigenous people.